GedersonG/DatAnnouncement/README.md

 * bundle install (Install the Gemfile gems)

-Before starting the database configuration, you must ensure in the file ./config/database.yml that the assigned host is "db" and not "localhost", both in the development and test environments.

 * rake db:create (Create database in development and database in test)

 * rake db:migrate (Create tables and relationships DB)